leebyron/testcheck-js/docs/API.md

 gen.object([keyGen, ]valueGen[, options])
 ```

-* `keyGen`: An optional *Generator* which will produce the keys of the resulting Objects.
+* `keyGen`: An optional *ValueGenerator* which will produce the keys of the resulting Objects.

-* `valueGen`: A *Generator* which will produce the values of the resulting Objects.
+* `valueGen`: A *ValueGenerator* which will produce the values of the resulting Objects.

 * `options`: An optional object of options describing the size of the resulting Objects: